Vyral/base-template/_posts/2020-08-25-are-you-struggling-with-mortgage-payments.md

 {% include pullquote.html %}

-If you’re looking at selling your home as your last option, reach out to us to learn more about our guaranteed sales program or if you have any other questions.
+If you’re looking at selling your home as your last option, reach out to us to learn more about our <u><a target="_blank" rel="noopener" href="https://calgaryvideoblog.com/guaranteed-sale/">guaranteed sales program</a></u> or if you have any other questions.
 We’re here to help you solve your problems and realize your dream.